Rohit-Alex/Tsuki-No-Me/src/Tutorials/ReadmeFiles/Notes.md

-1>
-JavaScript is a lightweight scripting language.
---->scripting language because it uses the browser to do the dirty work.
-Whatever instruction we give, JavaScript tells the browser to go do it.
-It is weakly typed dynamic language.
---->Dynamic language because no variable is binded to a particular datatype.
-It is used to provide functionality to the webpage. mostly used as client side programming language Intepreted language but modern browser search engine uses JIT compilation which makes it ultra fast

 2> Best Practices
 If a function accepts more than 2 arguments then it's better to send an object rather than other values.